 - Up to 10 hardware units: Asus says realistically, a system shouldn't have more than seven units, though you can use up to 10, including the router.
 And I've indeed tried that many units in a wired backhaul setup with success.
 In a wireless configuration, though, I'd recommend no more than three hardware units, especially with dual-band hardware.

 - No vendor account required: Just like any Asus router, no login account with Asus is necessary to use AiMesh, even when using the Asus Router mobile app.
 For remote access, Asus uses Dynamic DNS.
 So, AiMesh is less of a privacy risk (if at all) compared with other systems.

-- Access point (AP) mode: As a system, an AiMesh setup can work in the access point mode — not to be confused with an individual router’s AP mode.
-In other words, you can use manage a few AiMesh hardware that works solely as Wi-Fi broadcasters on top of an existing (third-party) router.
+- Access point (AP) mode: As a system, an AiMesh setup can work in the access point mode -- not to be confused with an individual router's AP mode.
+In other words, you can use an entire AiMesh system (consisting of multiple nodes) that works solely as a network/Wi-Fi extension on top of an existing (third-party) router.
 Among other things, it helps avoid the use of double NAT.

 Asus routers and privacy

 Before turning on some features, an Asus router shows a warning, as shown in the screenshot below.

 The said features only work because a third-party scans the router's traffic.
 That's the nature of any protection -- a security detail will include somebody who watches over you -- there's no way around that.

 So, these features inherently cause privacy risks.
 But they are turned off by default, and you can leave them that way to use an Asus router without sharing data with the vendor.

 Asus ZenWiFi Pro ET12 vs ZenWiFi ET8: A new breed of “Dual-band” mesh routers

 Similar to the case of the ET8, the new ZenWiFi Pro ET12 is a Tri-band router.
 However, it doesn't have an additional 5GHz band as found in a traditional Tri-band router.